openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 #.
 Failover testing.

   #.
-Verify that vmclusters should be migrate after remove controler.
+Verify that an environment survives after remove controller.

   #.
-Deploy cluster with plugin, addition and deletion of nodes.
+Deploy an environment with plugin, addition and deletion of nodes.

 Acceptance criterias:
 ---------------------